shizu-org/zeitgeist/Renditions/OpenGl-Commons/README.md

 We implement diffuse lighting interface by the following uniforms:
 - `uniform vec3 ambientLightColor`

-## Diffuse lighting
+### Diffuse lighting
+*Visuals* supports a single diffuse light.

-The diffuse light cast on a particular fragment depends on the fragments normal, the lights direction and the light color.
+The diffuse light cast on a particular fragment depends on the fragments normal, the light direction and the light color.
 Let
 - `c_f = (c_f.r, c_f.g, c_f.b)` be the fragment color
 - `c_l = (c_l.r, c_l.g, c_l.b)` be the light color